Published by Dr. Tatiana Nikolaeva

 Multiple studies have demonstrated bee pollen's immunostimulatory effects.
 It can help modulate immune response — supporting the body's natural defences without overstimulating the immune system.
 This makes it valuable for maintaining general resilience, particularly during seasonal changes.

-Research published in the Journal of Drug Research in Ayurvedic Sciences (2024) confirmed that bee pollen exhibits significant anti-inflammatory activity.
+Research published in the Journal of Drug Research in Ayurvedic Sciences (2024) confirmed that bee pollen exhibits significant inflammatory-response-supporting activity.
 The flavonoids and phenolic compounds in bee pollen can help modulate inflammatory pathways, potentially benefiting conditions involving chronic low-grade inflammation.

 Antioxidant Protection